-The Bamboo Log project, conducted jointly by INHAF (a national network of NGOs, professionals, civic groups and individuals working on human settlements development issues) and URAVU (a Kerala based NGO concentrating on bamboo ecology, economy, community and society) and supported by Fetzer Foundation
+The Bamboo Log project was conducted jointly by INHAF (a national network of NGOs, professionals, civic groups and individuals working on human settlements development issues) and URAVU (a Kerala based NGO concentrating on bamboo ecology, economy, community and society) and supported by the Fetzer Foundation

 (engaged in fostering awareness on love and forgiveness).

 The Bamboo Log project is focused on the following: